 The refund schedule begins on the official first day of the academic calendar for the semester.
 Tuition and student fees charged for more than 18 hours in a regular semester and more than nine (9) in a summer semester will not be refunded.

-Refund schedule for fall or spring: please refer to ENMU-Ruidoso refund schedule at https:// ruidoso.enmu.edu/admissions/resources- prospective/#refunds.
+Refund schedule for fall or spring: please refer to ENMU-Ruidoso refund schedule at New Student Resources.